 What is a Sinking Fund Factor?
-Purpose and Formula!
+It's Purpose and Formula!

 Over the course of owning residential or commercial real estate property, real estate investors typically can expect to make some capital expenditure to the property if they hold it long enough.